 - 1/2 cup all-purpose flour

 - In a large bowl, mix together the egg, butter, both sugars, vanilla, baking soda and a pinch of salt.
 Add the cooled nut mixture.
-Then the dried fruit mixture, the chocolate chips and the flour.
-Stir until the dried fruit and the nut mixture are well coated, this might take a little elbow grease.
+Add the dried fruit mixture, the chocolate chips and the flour.
+Stir until everything is combined.
 The mixture will look like there’s too many nuts and fruit but trust me, it works.
 At this stage you can cover the bowl really well so it doesn’t absorb any fridge odors, and chill it for 2 hours or up 3 days (obviously if you’re going to do this you are not going to preheat your oven until you are ready to bake the cookies).
 I don’t chill the mixture; I mix the dough and then bake the cookies immediately.

-- Using a standard ice cream scoop (#16), scoop 6 cookies onto each baking sheet.
+- Using a standard ice cream scoop (#16), scoop 6 cookies onto each baking sheet leaving room between them to spread.
 The cookies are quite large so you could use a smaller scoop for 14 to 16 cookies.
 Carefully flatten the top of each cookie to about 2 1/2-inch diameter.
 Sprinkle with a little salt.
 Bake in the preheated oven for 12 to 15 minutes until golden-brown.
 Let the cookies cool on the baking sheets before removing to an air-tight jar.
 The cookies will keep for one week as long as they’re sealed.
 Makes 12 cookies.